Sunday 17 December

 Please note that a 10% booking fee applies online and via the Tourist Info Centre

 Introductory Talk by Gail: 7.15pm

 Tickets: Full Price £10, Concessions £8 (TF discount applies)

-Gail will be performing her new production ‘Voices of the Sea’ on Friday 8 September and Sunday 17 December at the Marine Theatre.
+Gail will be performing her new production ‘Voices of the Sea’ on Sunday 17 December at the Marine Theatre.

 This unusual and atmospheric performance piece will draw you into a captivating world inhabited by characters such as the salt-ridden sailor, the lonely lighthouse keeper and the mischievous mermaid.
 Devised by Gail McGarva, traditional wooden boatbuilder from Lyme Regis, and inspired by her love of the sea, the piece features beautiful original songs with haunting harmonies along with fragments of narrative, performed by the Sea Chorus, a group of local singers brought together especially for this project.
 Alongside the performance and outside the theatre, audience members can visit the Story Boat, a miniature maritime memories museum created by Gail from an upturned Dorset fishing boat from 1923.